 • Communications

 Presentations, monthly updates, training materials, new idea pitches, status reports — virtually any formal knowledge sharing in today’s business world happens in PowerPoint (or, in some industries, on Keynote for Mac).
-And for good reason — used well, a deck combines all the possibility of a highly visual platform with just enough space for text to help make businesses messages clear, understandable, and memorable.
+And for good reason — used well, a deck combines all the possibilities of a highly visual platform with just enough space for text to help make business messages clear, understandable, and memorable.

-The preeminence of PowerPoint, however, will likely not last forever.
+The preeminence of PowerPoint will not last forever

 As the “slide deck” has emerged as a key business tool, a host of new competitors are diligently working to prove to offices around the world that their presentation tools offer better, cheaper, or more social ways of sharing knowledge.

-Perhaps the best known of the new group of presentation software challengers is none other than Google Slides, part of Google’s suite of cloud-based productivity tools in Google Drive.
+Perhaps the best-known of the new group of presentation software challengers is Google Slides, part of Google’s suite of cloud-based productivity tools in Google Drive.

 To the uninitiated, Google Slides works similarly to PowerPoint, allowing a user to create slide-based presentations using a combination of text and images.
 Users can even upload existing presentations in other formats, including PowerPoint files, and allow Google to convert them into Slides presentations.

-While Google Slides is itself a strong presentation tool, one of it’s most valuable features may actually be in its collaborative capabilities.
-Multiple users can work in the same Google Slides file simultaneously, in real time.
-Google Slides even eliminates version control issues, maintaining running access to the current version of a presentation while also enabling users to view the document’s complete revision history.
-Users can access the files and collaboration information on the go, with Google’s mobile Slides apps.
+While Google Slides is a strong presentation tool, one of its most valuable features may be its collaborative capabilities.
+Multiple users can work in the same Google Slides file simultaneously in real-time.
+Google Slides even eliminates version control issues, maintaining running access to the current presentation version while enabling users to view the document’s complete revision history.
+Users can access the files and collaboration information on the go with Google’s mobile Slides apps.

 The most important aspect of any slide deck is not how it’s created but how the information associated with that document is shared.
 Slide decks only contain a fraction of the information that is supplemented by the person(s) presenting.
 The rise of the corporate YouTube has helped allow businesses around the world to record complete presentations with their decks to better document the knowledge shared via Slides — as such, it’s essential that every organization empower employees to quickly record complete presentations that give context to information in Google Slides documents by providing workers access to flexible, easy-to-use presentation recording software.